Code-Institute-Submissions/MSierag-SiteStorage_NovResub/README.md

-<h1 align="center">It sil heve</h1>
+<h1 align="center">SiteStorage</h1>

 [View the live project here.](https://msierag.github.io/It-sil-heve/)

 ## Purpose of the website

-This is a website for a simple quiz game about the Dutch Elfstedentocht (transl.
-"Eleven Cities Tour"), a long distance skating event on natural ice.
-Every time there is a prolonged period of frost, Dutch people anxiously await the decision whether this will be the year there will finally be another Elfstedentocht.
-The last event took place in early 1997.
-This year (2021) we came close, but due to the ongoing pandemic it was regretfully decided not to hold the race (which didn't stop individual citizens from skating the route on their own though).
+This is a simple app for inventory management on a construction site.
+In my previous career I was fortunate enough to work on a few construction sites for a German mulitinational, where I was responsible for site logistics.
+This company had an integrated system for delivery tracking, but this was only available for the large items sent to site by the logistics department.
+However, the construction team received daily deliveries of small items which sometimes went missing as they were untracked or the information wasn't shared.

-The purpose of this website is to provide the skating community with a quiz game as entertainment while they wait for the next Elfstedentocht.
-It is intended to bring the event to the attention of people outside the Dutch skating community.
-The name "It sil heve" was chosen because the words are synonymous with the Elfstedentocht anticipation.
-They are Frisian and mean "It will happen", they were used to announce the 1985 event and are also displayed on the Elfstedentoch monument.
+The purpose of this app is to provide an easy to use platform for a construction team to track any and all small deliveries.
+It is intented to be made available only to the construction team to facilitate the communication between them.
+It's intentionally devoid of images and frills to facilitate readability in a construction environment.
 The website is designed to be responsive and accessible on a range of devices, making it easy to navigate for potential users.

 ## User Experience (UX)